car251290/myMemories/README.md

  HTTP is a first-class citizen in Node.js, designed with streaming and low latency in mind.
 This makes Node.js well suited for the foundation of a web library or framework.
  HTTP is a first-class citizen in Node.js, designed with streaming and low latency in mind.
 This makes Node.js well suited for the foundation of a web library or framework.

+ ## Hook callbacks

+Key events in the lifetime of asynchronous events have been categorized into four areas: instantiation, before/after the callback is called, and when the instance is destroyed.

+init(asyncId, type, triggerAsyncId, resource)#

+asyncId <number> A unique ID for the async resource. type <string> The type of the async resource. triggerAsyncId <number> The unique ID of the async resource in whose execution context this async resource was created. resource <Object> Reference to the resource representing the async operation, needs to be released during destroy.

 ## For the Front end using Netlify.js
 Using this great JS platform, launch the Back End where will be visual and use an URL of the project https://www.netlify.com